geekboxzone/mmallow_docs_source.android.com/src/compatibility/cts-development.md

 the most related package possible.
 For instance, the CTS test, `android.net.cts.ListeningPortsTest`, is in the `android.net.cts`, because it is network related even though there is no `android.net.ListeningPorts` class.
+You can also create a new test package if necessary.
+For example, there is an "android.security" test package for tests related to security.
 Thus, use your best judgement when adding new tests and refer to other tests as examples.

+Finally, a lot of tests are annotated with @TestTargets and @TestTargetNew.
+These are no longer necessary so do not annotate new tests with these.

 ### New Test Packages ###